 What are the steps in the application process?

-When an application is requested, the home must send you an application and dated receipt within two days.
-At this time, the nursing home will place your name on the dated list of applicants.
+When you request an application, the nursing home must send you an application and dated receipt within two days.
+The nursing home will then place your name on the dated list of applicants.
 This list only shows that you have requested an application and that it has been mailed to you.

-Upon receipt of the application, it must be filled out and returned to the nursing facility.
-When the application is received by the nursing facility, your name will be placed on the nursing facility waiting list.
+When you receive the application, you must fill it out and return it to the nursing facility.
+When the facility receives your application, it will place your name on the nursing facility waiting list.
 It is not until your name is placed on the waiting list that you will be considered for a bed in the nursing facility.
 The nursing facility will not place your name on the waiting list unless your application is substantially completed.